SELECT, TABLE, WITH — retrieve rows from a table or view

 percentage between 0 and 100.
 This argument can be

--valued expression.
+any real-valued expression.
 (Other sampling methods might

 accept more or different arguments.)
 These two methods each return